The 18 Best Things to Do in Point Reyes National Seashore

 You’ll likely see them on your drive in as well as at various points on the trail.
 They don’t seem very skittish, but maintain your distance!

-The parking area for this hike is at the Historic Pierce Point Ranch, which you can walk around as well to learn about the history of this once successful dairy farm.
+The parking area for this hike is at the Historic Pierce Point Ranch.
+You can walk around the historic buildings to learn about the history of this once successful dairy farm.

-The trail then follows the coastline for about 3 miles before joining an unmaintained portion of the trail.
-From there it’s a sandy uphill climb to reach the crest before descending to Tomales Point.
+The trail then follows the coastline for about three miles before joining an unmaintained portion.
+From there, it’s a sandy uphill climb to the crest before descending to Tomales Point.

 Once you reach the point, take a break with a snack, sitting far enough away from the cliff’s edge.

-This trail is completely exposed so be sure to wear plenty of layers and sunscreen.
+This trail is completely exposed, so wear plenty of layers and sunscreen.
 It can get windy here as well!
 There are no bathrooms or water sources on the trail.
 Your best bet is to use the restroom at McClures beach and bring more than enough water.

 Chimney Rock Trail

 Chimney Rock is a relatively easy hike in Point Reyes that most people will be able to complete.
-It’s a short 2 mile walk out to the point that overlooks Chimney Rock.
-Along the way you can peak down to see elephant seals resting on the beaches below.
+It’s a short 1-mile walk out to the point that overlooks Chimney Rock.
+Along the way you can peak down to see the popular elephant seals resting on the beaches below.
 Take caution here and stay away from the cliff’s edge!

-Chimney Rock is a great place for whale watching in the winter, a sunset any time of they year, and on a clear day you can see all the way out to the Farallon Islands.
+Chimney Rock is an excellent place for whale watching in the winter or at sunset any time of the year, and on a clear day you can see all the way out to the Farallon Islands. .

 Take Photos at Point Reyes’ Top Photo Spots

-Point Reyes is absolutely one of the most photogenic places on the west coast.
-Beyond the rolling green hills and sandy beaches there are streets lined with cypress trees, a shipwreck, and an incredibly photogenic lighthouse.
+Point Reyes is one of the most photogenic places on the West Coast.
+Beyond the rolling green hills and sandy beaches, there are streets lined with cypress trees, a shipwreck, and an incredibly photogenic lighthouse.
 Grab your camera and start photographing Point Reyes!

 Cypress Tree Tunnel

-You can park on the shoulder of Sir Francis Drake Blvd, but make sure your car is pulled all of the way off of the road.
+You can park on the shoulder of Sir Francis Drake Blvd, but make sure your car is pulled all the way off the road.

 S.S.
 Point Reyes Shipwreck